 Man sues son, daughter-in-law over abuse

-A 70-year-old man sued his son and his daughter-in-law for abusing him physically and seeking treatment costs in Chattogram today.
+A 70-year-old man sued his son and his daughter-in-law for abusing him physically in Chattogram yesterday.

+He also sought treatment costs from them, according to the case documents.

-Md Abdul Aziz, of Rangunia's Betagi union, lodged the case with the court of 5th Judicial Magistrate Court of Chattogram accusing his son Abul Salek, 35, and daughter-in-law Yasmin Akhter Shikha, 25, reports our Chattogram staff correspondent.
+Md Abdul Aziz of Rangunia's Betagi union lodged the case with the court of 5th Judicial Magistrate Court of Chattogram accusing his son Abul Salek, 35, and daughter-in-law Yasmin Akhter Shikha, 25.

-Taking the case into cognisance, Magistrate Fardin Mustakim Tahsin issued summons to the accused, the complainant's lawyer advocate Swarup Kanti Nath told The Daily Star.
+Magistrate Fardin Mustakim Tahsin took the case into cognisance.
+He has also summoned the two, said the complainant's lawyer Swarup Kanti Nath.

 "Salek and his wife used to abuse his father both verbally and physically.
-Victim Aziz is ill and needs medication on a regular basis," said the lawyer.
+Aziz is ill and needs medication on a regular basis," he said.

+However, Salek and his wife did not provide him with treatment, said the lawyer.

 Comments